-“We could destroy loneliness altogether if we just started by saying hello.”
+“We could eradicate loneliness if we just started by saying hello.”
 Saying hello “costs you so little but gives you so much back,” declares Kaveh Pakjoo, a youth leader in Bromma, Stockholm.

 Saying hello helps someone feel recognized by letting them know you are interested in interacting further, and while it’s a great start, it’s also just the beginning.
-It takes a bit more effort to actually form a friendship, Kaveh explains, as he remembers his first real connections he made during his youth.
+It takes a bit more effort actually to form a friendship, Kaveh explains, as he remembers the first real connections he made during his youth.

 With the recent influx of immigrants coming to Sweden, Kaveh sees a noticeable uptick in kids and teens growing up in similar situations.
-A large number of the youth coming to Sweden often arrive alone or with only parts of their families.
+Lots of youth coming to Sweden often arrive alone or with only parts of their families.

-Kaveh notes that while many of these kids may have had nothing more than the emotional support of their families in their home countries; in Sweden they have everything they want and need except that support.
-It leaves them stuck in a feedback loop of feeling lonely and disconnected with the world around them.
-And it’s not just Sweden — loneliness is a growing epidemic among youth across the world.
+Kaveh notes that while many of these kids may have had nothing more than the emotional support of their families in their home countries: in Sweden, they have everything they want and need except that support.
+It leaves them stuck in a feedback loop of feeling lonely and disconnected from the world around them.
+And it’s not just Sweden — loneliness is a growing epidemic among youth around the globe.
 So how do we bring more connection to a young person’s life?

 In 2016, Kaveh started his own after-school center called Kavehs Fritid, a non-profit organization that provides activities for local boys during their free time.
 What started as pick-up soccer games and the occasional barbecue has turned into an ongoing series of activities and events where kids, teens, and community members come together to make and sustain deeper connections.
 Kaveh has worked hard to build a safe and nurturing space for people to get to know each other.